f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab4/lab4.rst

 .. image:: images/agilitypolicy_select.png

-13. On this screen, you can see that our policy is applied.
+13. On this screen, you can see that the policy is applied.

 .. image:: images/agility_policy_applied.png